smart-data-lake/smart-data-lake/blog/2022-03-30-SDL-airbyte/2022-03-30-SDL-airbyte.md

 <!--truncate-->

-Airbyte is a framework to sync data from a variety of sources (APIs and databases) into warehouses and lakes.
+Airbyte is a framework to sync data from a variety of sources (APIs and databases) into data warehouses and data lakes.
 In this example an Airbyte connector is utilized to stream data into Smart Data Lake (SDL).
 Therefore, the [Airbyte dataObject](http://smartdatalake.ch/json-schema-viewer/index.html#viewer-page?v=2-2) is used and will be configured.
 The general [Airbyte connector handling](https://docs.airbyte.com/understanding-airbyte/airbyte-specification#source) is implemented in SDL, which includes the 4 main steps: